Course Search 2024-2025

 As one of the best-selling toys of all time, Erno Rubik’s enigmatic cube has befuddled and entranced countless minds, permanently frustrating some and deeply inspiring others.
 Immediately recognizable to nearly everyone on Earth, it sets forth an intuitive challenge: put the scrambled cube back into its fully ordered state, where all like colors align with one another.
 However, this simple premise belies the rich mathematical complexity behind this object.
 The cube is a tangible example of one of the most powerful mathematical structures: a group.
 Combinations of moves and rotations permute the pieces in different ways, with the possibility of combining and reducing moves to construct more optimal solutions.
 In this course, we will learn the fundamental concepts of group theory and combinatorics, using the cube as a motivator for readings, discussions, and problems.
 Along the way, we will explore how results of group theory and combinatorics manifest in the cube.
 By the end, students will be able to prove that a cube can exist in over 43 quintillion states, compare different methods of solving, use group theory to construct their own algorithms, and learn how mathematicians proved that any scrambled cube can be solved in twenty moves or fewer - and why it took them over 30 years to do so.

-Advanced Seminars Spring 2024
+Advanced Topics Spring 2024

 Ethics of Artificial Intelligence